bavalucket/android_kernel_samsung_n770f/README.md

 Enjoy!

-## Notes
+### Installation Notes

-🔴: Fatal, 🟡: Not advised, 🟢: Permissible.

-🟡🟢: SuSfs is enabled for production builds
+- SuSfs is enabled for production builds

-🟡: Overlayfs can't be used while modules are mounted without further development

-🟢: (DEV) get_cred_rcu() is [bypassed](https://github.com/bavalucket/KernelSU-Next/commit/a55b01ca98602f26f856d2dabb086a880cec26b9) rather than ported
+- Stock rom users might face some problems with Overlayfs

+- It's recommended to install pre-release kernels as they contain more features